dasarpai/old.dasarpai.github.io/_dsblog/2025-05-05-6270-Exploring-Go-Hugo-Framework-Par1.md

-## What are pupular hugo modules? where are stored in directory structure?
+## What are pupular hugo modules? where are they stored in directory structure?
 How to use them?
 Hugo Modules are a powerful way to **reuse components like themes, partials, shortcodes, or entire content structures** across multiple Hugo projects.

 Hugo Modules are a **Go Modules-based system** that allows you to: